WebexCC-SA/LAB-2310/docs/Excercise1.md

 - Please select **Desktop** as the telephony option, set the Team as **WebexOne_Team_[num]** , and log in. <br>

-- Place a call from your cell phone to the Dialed Number **?????** and option 0 to reach the logged-in agent. <br>
+- Place a call from your cell phone to the Dialed Number assigned to your entry point and select option 0 to reach the logged-in agent. <br>

 - However, you will notice the call is never presented to the agent, and the caller hears music on hold.<br>